Can Your Cold Frame Survive UK Winter?

 A reader from Leeds wrote in after finding a slime trail across his frame’s base – the culprit was a hidden slug population thriving in the warm, damp shelter.
 A simple barrier of copper tape around the perimeter solved the problem within days.

-For more detailed slug control, see my article on How to Get Rid of Slugs.
+For more detailed slug control, see our article on How to Get Rid of Slugs.

 Cold Frame Plant Suitability